parsakazempour/Gradient_descent_daily_review/README.md

 Some advantages of batch gradient descent are its computational efficiency: it produces a stable error gradient and a stable convergence.
 Some disadvantages are that the stable error gradient can sometimes result in a state of convergence that isn’t the best the model can achieve.
 It also requires the entire training dataset to be in memory and available to the algorithm.

+- All instances are used to calculate the gradient (step).

+- The algorithm is faster than the Normal Equation but still slow.